cdransf/cd-11ty/src/pages/secondary/uses.md

 - [Vivaldi](https://vivaldi.net): a flexible, reliable and privacy focused browser.
 - [Fantastical](https://flexibits.com/fantastical): a powerful calendar app that continues to outpace Apple's calendar app.
-- [Obsidian](https://obsidian.md): fast, flexible and configurable (or minimal) as you'd like.
+- [Obsidian](https://obsidian.md): fast and configurable (or minimal) as you'd like, I use it for all of my notes and writing.
 - [Plexamp](https://www.plex.tv/plexamp/): Plex's flexible and delightful music player.
 - [Ivory](https://tapbots.com/ivory/): the best, most polished Mastodon client for macOS and iOS.
-- [Reeder](https://reeder.app): flexible and universal — it makes it easy to triage my feeds and save things over to Instapaper.
+- [Reeder](https://reeder.app): flexible and universal — it makes it easy to triage my feeds and save things over to Matter.
 - [Parcel](https://parcelapp.net): the most flexible and reliable package tracker for Apple's ecosystem.
 - [Flighty](https://flightyapp.com): I don't travel a ton but Flighty makes doing so a fair bit less stressful.

 <h3>iOS</h3>

+- [Matter](https://getmatter.com): my favorite read it later service.
+It's thoughtful, beautifully designed and it's text to speech features are the best out there.
 - [status.log](https://apps.apple.com/us/app/status-log/id6444921793): a fantastic client for status.lol that provides an outstanding native experience for the service.
 - [Working Copy](https://workingcopy.app): an incredible, fully-featured git client.
 - [Secure Shellfish](https://secureshellfish.app): the _best_ ssh client for iOS, complete with Codeapaces support and Files.app integration.